Administration & Development of the Organizational Structure Strategy Team

 (5) Issue 7, 3rd Quarter 2017 : July-September 2017

 (6) Issue 8, 4th Quarter 2017 : October-December 2017

 (7) Issue 9, 1st Quarter 2018 : January-March 2018

 (8) Issue 10, 2nd Quarter 2018 : April-June 2018

 6. Support to the Surrounding Factors of Promoting the Tourism Industry.

-(8) The City of Sendai, Tohoku Tourism Promotion Organization and the Sendai Tourism, Convention and International Association on 29 October, 2015.
+(4) The City of Sendai), Tohoku Tourism Promotion Organization, and Sendai Tourism, Convention and International Association on 19 September, 2016.

 6.2 Cooperated with various domestic and international organizations and built relations with each other.

 (1) Met with government agencies; i.e., the Ministry of Tourism and Sports, Department of Tourism, Tourism Authority of Thailand, etc. at various times to discuss numerous issues relating to the tourism industry.